 Recalling my PMP knowledge: I went through my PMP study material from 2015.
 This helped me connect the missing dots between the different processes and how the ITTOs fit in.
 I studied the complete syllabus with an emphasis on risk management.

 PMI-RMP review: I skimmed through the PMI-RMP exam content outline and the Risk Practice Standard to understand what I needed to study.
-I found that Critical Success Factors, strengths and weaknesses of different tools and techniques, and the advanced tools and techniques from Quantitative Analysis were all new to me.
+I found that Critical Success Factors, the strengths and weaknesses of different tools and techniques, and the advanced tools and techniques from Quantitative Analysis were all new to me.

 Week # 3